aurelia/aurelia/docs/user-docs/developer-guides/migrating-to-aurelia-2/README.md

   ```

 - In Aurelia 2, all bindings are passed through to the underlying custom element
-composition, so `view-model.ref` no longer means getting a reference to the composer, but the composed view model instead.
+composition, so `component.ref` (`view-model.ref` in v1) no longer means getting a reference to the composer, but the composed view model instead.

 Read more about dynamic composition in v2 in this [dynamic composition doc](../../getting-to-know-aurelia/dynamic-composition.md) and [dynamic ui composition doc](../../app-basics/dynamic-ui-composition.md).